NYC officials blame protest violence on small group of 'anarchists'

 The mayor promises a full investigation into how police handled some of the protesters.

+Of the 768 people arrested so far, one out of seven are not from NYC.
+Those out-of-towners hail from Massachusetts, Connecticut, New Jersey, Pennsylvania, Iowa, Nevada, Virginia, Maryland, Texas, even St. Paul, Minnesota.

-And while he welcomes those from other parts of the country, he says he will not tolerate the actions of a few.
+And while the mayor welcomes those from other parts of the country, he says he will not tolerate the actions of a few.

 "We have the evidence, what they said was the purpose of their demonstrations, the kinds of weapons they brought with them, they were seeking to do violence and someone seeking to do violence, I do not have any sympathy for," De Blasio said.